ExcitedHumvee/URL-Shortener/README.md

 - Shorten any URL with automatic generation of shortened URL
 - Set custom alias URLs for personalized shortcuts
 - Add request limits to URLs, blocking access after visitor count reaches limit
-- Delete URLs with appropriate handling of blocked requests
+- API to delete URLs with appropriate handling of blocked requests
-- Update alias URL and request limits dynamically
+- Can update alias URL and request limits dynamically
 - API to provide statistics such as visitor count
 - Conforms to OpenAPI standards with APIs accessible from Swagger UI
 - Enforces data integrity with DB level checks, constraints, and indexing for fast queries
 - Transactions for atomicity and consistency in database operations
-- Validation of API calls from the service layer with DTOs and validation annotations
+- Validation of API calls from the service layer and DTO layer using validation annotations
-- Proper error handling with appropriate HTTP response codes
+- Proper error handling (using Middleware) with appropriate HTTP response codes
 - Logging of essential data for monitoring and debugging
 - End-to-End (E2E) tests to ensure complete flow and error handling
 - Dockerized application for easy deployment